ldodds/ons-metadata-examples/api-stub/README.md

 * `/datasets.json` -- Reorganised on the basis that the response is a paged view over the collection of datasets.
 This approach is used in [Hydra](http://www.hydra-cg.com/spec/latest/core/#collections).

 * `/code-lists` -- replaces `/hierarchies` with a more general name.
-Not all code lists used in dimensions are hierarchies, but they should all have a unique URI
+Not all code lists used in dimensions are hierarchies, but they should all have a unique URI.
+This now also shares a common structure with `datasets.json` and there may need to be paging over both collections

 * `/ons-context.json` -- This is the JSON-LD context document that declares mapping of JSON keys to the URIs for the standard properties and types used in the data.
 This is referenced from every API response to ensure that the mapping is declared.
 The context can be updated to add new vocabularies, rename keys, etc. So, for example, there is scope to use locally preferred names in the document.
 But the default approach has been to use standard naming